 Another check on the PA was performed on the basis of the symmetry of the disk with respect to the minor axis.
 Basically, we computed the average mirror disk image as the mean between the original data and the data flipped around a specular axis with a given PA.
 We then calculated the residuals between the mirror average and the original data.
 For an axisymmetric disk, the residuals should be minimised for a mirror axis with PA corresponding to the disk PA.
-In fact, we find that with this procedure we obtain PA values compatible with the previous ones resulting from the ellipse fit within a margin of \ang{1}.
-To visualise the brightness asymmetries of the two disks, we illustrate in \figurename~\ref{fig:CrA_specularity} the ratio of the \Qphi{} frames over their copy flipped around the minor disk axis.
-From these images, it is possible to see that V721\,CrA has a more complex pattern of brightness asymmetries, with the most striking feature being an extended structure on the north-western edge.
-BN\,CrA, on the other hand, presents a distinct left-right asymmetry, but with smaller ratios overall.
+We find that with this procedure we obtain PA values compatible with the previous ones resulting from the ellipse fit within a margin of \ang{1}.
+To visualise the brightness asymmetries of the two disks, we illustrate in \figurename~\ref{fig:CrA_specularity} the ratio of the \Qphi{} frames to their copy flipped around the minor disk axis.
+From these images, it is possible to see that V721\,CrA has a more complex pattern of brightness asymmetries; the most striking feature is an extended structure on the north-western edge.
+BN\,CrA, on the other hand, presents a distinct left--right asymmetry, but with lower ratios overall.